 02. Freelance con: The non-creative stuff

 Yeow failed at being freelance.
 Twice.
-Moving back into studio roles, it's only over the past five years that he's successfully crafted a path for himself working from home – and he wouldn't have it any other way.
+Moving back into studio roles, it's only over the past few years that he's successfully crafted a path for himself working from home and being his own boss – and he wouldn't have it any other way.

 However, he's careful to emphasise what a big decision this was.
 "Freelancing is a serious undertaking that requires the wearing of numerous hats to pull off successfully," he explains.
 "As a freelancer, you're running a small business, which requires many non-art related skills that studio artists don't need to contend with."